mahmoud99-cell/Lane-Detection-Using-OpenCV/README.md

 # Lane-Detection-Using-OpenCV
-In this tutorial we will observe how to improve an advanced lane detection pipeline
+In this tutorial we will try to improve an advanced lane detection pipeline

 Output:
 check the issues of the project to see the results.